rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 * how a GraphQL client library works under the hood
 * how simple a GraphQL client library is to implement your way
-* how it contributes to the GraphQL ecosystem
+* how it is capable of contributing to the GraphQL ecosystem

 There is contribute to the GraphQL ecosystem, because the tools surrounding it are still fairly new.
-A diverse set of tools would speed this along insgtead of the one ecosystem pushing its maturation forward.
-This is not only a useful addition for your web development skillset, it is alos an opportunity to contribute to the early stages of a software's growth.
+A diverse set of tools would speed this along, instead of Apollo pushing its maturation forward alone.
+This is not only a useful addition for your web development skillset, it is also an opportunity to contribute to the early stages of GraphQL.

 Before diving into implementing your own GraphQL client for React, consider the essentials for consuming a GraphQL API in a React application:

-1. The **GraphQL client** must be used.
+* A **GraphQL client** must be used.
 It can be any HTTP library or even the {{% a_blank "native fetch API" "https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API" %}}, but it must be able to send HTTP methods with a payload across the wire.
-While the GraphQL specification isn't opinionated about the transportation layer, the GitHub GraphQL API you  consume with GraphQL client is using HTTP.
-Our GraphQL client must be able to execute GraphQL operations by using HTTP methods.
+While the GraphQL specification isn't opinionated about the transportation layer, the GitHub GraphQL API you consume with a GraphQL client is using HTTP.
+Our GraphQL client must be able to execute GraphQL operations using HTTP methods.

-2. There must be a way to **provide the GraphQL client instance to the React view layer**.
+* There must be a way to **provide the GraphQL client instance to the React view layer**.
 It is the perfect use for [React's Context API](https://www.robinwieruch.de/react-context-api/) to provide the GraphQL client instance at the top level of the React component tree, and to consume it in every React component interested in it.

-3. There must be a way to **execute GraphQL operations, like a query or a mutation, in a declarative way in React**.
+* There must be a way to **execute GraphQL operations, like a query or a mutation, in a declarative way in React**.
 You will implement a Query component and a Mutation component that exposes an API to execute the GraphQL operations and to access its result.
 Because you are implementing these components, you won't touch the GraphQL client provided with React's Context API explicitly in your React components, but only in the Query and Mutation components.

 The first part is React agnostic, but the second and third glue the GraphQL client (data layer) to React (view layer).
-Compare to the *redux* and *react-redux* or *apollo-client* and *react-apollo* libraries.
+It can be seen as an analog to the *redux* and *react-redux* or *apollo-client* and *react-apollo* libraries.
 The former is view layer agnostic, the latter is used to connect it to the view layer.

-While you mplement a GraphQL client for React in the following sections, you will also implement a GitHub client application with React that consumes GitHub's GraphQL API, using GraphQL client.
+While you implement a GraphQL client for React in the following sections, you will also implement a GitHub client application with React that consumes GitHub's GraphQL API, using GraphQL client.

 {{% chapter_header "Implementing your GraphQL Client" "graphql-client" %}}

-Separate the domain specific application (GitHub client) and the GraphQL client with its connecting parts to the React world.
-The latter could be extracted later as a standalone library and published on npm.
-It could be even split up into two libraries, where the first part is the view layer agnostic GraphQL client and the second is the connecting view layer part.
+Next, you will separate the domain specific application (GitHub client) and the GraphQL client with its connecting parts to the React world.
+The latter could be extracted later, as a standalone library, and published on npm.
+It could even be split up into two libraries, where the first part is the view layer agnostic GraphQL client, and the second is the connecting view layer.

 First, bootstrap your React application with {{% a_blank "create-react-app" "https://github.com/facebook/create-react-app" %}} where you will implement your GraphQL client and the connecting parts to the view layer.